Welcome

 But this is just one step in a arduous process.
 After completing the dolls, Mühe arranges them together with his living family members into a kind of tableau vivant that he photographs.

 Mühe uses a large-format camera which has a uniform field of focus and thus produces prints of terrific clarity.
-It’s not how the eye sees and so makes everything look a little artificial.
+It’s not how the eye sees and so everything looks a little artificial.
 This leveling of the playing field between inanimate and animate objects serves Mühe well, visually equating the living and the dead.
 Coming upon these photographs without knowing the backstory, one wouldn’t think anything of them.
 And in a way, they aren’t that much different from an ordinary photograph.
-Photographs aren’t family members, but representations of them.
-Just as the dolls are, albeit just one more step removed.
+Photographs aren’t family members after all, just representations of them.
+And the same can be said about the dolls.

 Except for their large size, the photographs recall production stills like the ones put up in a theater lobby during the run of a play.
 The theater conceit is a reference to the family members’ occupations, but it also underscores the artificiality of the whole thing.
 To emphasize this even more, Mühe intentionally includes camera equipment and camera tracks in the foreground of the photographs and he even appears in shadow on the right side of “Mühe II”, a Christmas scene complete with decorations and lavish tree.